ClangBuiltLinux/boot-utils/README.txt

     for more information on that script.

-    This option must be used with '-i'/'--interactive' to be useful and the kernel should be built with the 'kvm_guest.config' target to boot successfully.
+    The kernel should be built with the 'kvm_guest.config' target to boot successfully.
 For example on an x86_64 host,

     $ make defconfig kvm_guest.config bzImage